 - Affiliate Members

-What forms of learning count?
+Forms of learning

 Many forms of professional development are eligible to count towards your 40 hours and we encourage you to complete a mixture.
 They include on-the-job learning, Branch and group activities or volunteer work, self-directed learning, mentoring, courses and conferences.